 Waking up at 5 am.
 Writing until 5 am.
 Drinking coffee.
 Drinking beer.
 Having a buddy.
 Having a stuffy.
 Post-it notes.
 Binders.
 Plotting.
 Pantsing.

-You’ll find the system that works for you, but just remember not to compare yourself to anyone.
+You’ll find the system that works for you, but remember not to compare yourself to others.
 The truth is, anyone who is writing volumes while parenting probably has some privilege on their side, whether that’s a supportive partner, or a partner who works enough that mom-author can author, or a trust fund.
 Or, maybe they worked ten years in a soul-crushing job so they could take a year off to write.

 Whatever their support system, it may not be yours.
 So find the system that works for you, with your limited time and resources, and remember that your mom years are not likely to be your most productive years, and that’s totally okay.